 Under the Immigration and Nationality Act (INA), a refugee is an alien who, generally, has experienced past persecution or has a well-founded fear of persecution on account of race, religion, nationality, membership in a particular social group, or political opinion.
 Individuals who meet this definition may be considered for either refugee status under Section 207 of the INA if they are outside the United States, or asylum status under Section 208 of the INA, if they are already in the United States.
 Since the passage of the Refugee Act in 1980, which incorporated this definition of refugee into the INA, the United States has admitted more than 3.1 million refugees.

-"The Office of Refugee Resettlement (ORR) provides critical resources to people in need to assist them in becoming integrated members of American society.
+The Office of Refugee Resettlement (ORR) provides new populations with the opportunity to achieve their full potential in the United States.
+Our programs provide people in need with critical resources to assist them in becoming integrated members of American society.

 This 2019 state act "made numerous changes to state law for the stated purpose of 'ensuring the state of Washington remains a place where the rights and dignity of all residents are maintained and protected in order to keep Washington working.'
 Among those changes, KWW restricts the extent to which local law enforcement agencies (LEAs) may participate in the enforcement of federal immigration laws."